jalcoriza/pi-millenium/README.md

 ## Why
-My 10 years old *Crouzet Millenium 3 Programmable Logic Controller* broke right in the winter season's beginning.
-The technical service told me that it was repairless and the replacement costed 484€!
+My 10 years old *Crouzet Millenium 3 Programmable Logic Controller* broke right in the 2020 fall season's beginning.
+The technical service told me that it was repairless and the replacement would cost 484€!
 I realized that you don't have any control over the devices you own.
-Apparently the PLC's problem was sw but not hw although the technical service usually choses the simplest solution for them and normally themore expensive one for the customer
+Apparently the PLC's problem was SW but not HW although the technical service usually choses the simplest solution for them and normally themore expensive one for the customer

 ## What
+I designed a simple piece of hardware (Rarpberrypi 2 + 4/2 Relays board) that could replace the original PLC's functionality as the project's MVP (Minimum Viable Product)

+The final product will be a compact ESP32-based board that fits in DIN-rail format

 ## How